Limebird01/limebird-site/README.md

 The official website for [limebird.org](https://limebird.org).

+## Migration Note (2024-07)

+**Architecture Simplification:**
+- The site has migrated from a complex Next.js App Router + Contentlayer + MDX stack to a classic, static `.tsx`-based Pages Router architecture.
+- All content pages are now static `.tsx` files in the `pages/` directory.
+- Content updates are made by editing the appropriate `.tsx` file in `pages/`.
+- This change improves stability, maintainability, and ease of content updates for all contributors.
+- All navigation/content tests now pass.
+Homepage accessibility/visual snapshot tests are deferred and not blocking.

+---

 ## About

 Limebird.org is a small business tech support and product development company.
 We provide professional IT services and develop digital products including Taskmaster ($1 Android app).